Updated September 2021

 “providing too much detail information in the minutes is not the recommended course of action and can create unnecessary liability for the association,”

 according to Kaye Bender Rembaum Attorneys at Law.
-Essentially, minutes should be taken on the bulk of the meeting, the specific motions made, and what items were voted on.
+Essentially, you want to have minutes for the bulk of the meeting, the specific motions made, and what items the board voted on.

 The individual who has the responsibility of taking HOA board meeting minutes should always be objective.
 Minute takers should avoid inserting personal opinions, criticism, or praise.
-Also, keep in mind that any transcripts or notes recorded by tape are not considered official minutes.
+Also, keep in mind that any transcripts or notes you record by tape do not qualify as official minutes.
 Only the approved minutes of the meeting is the official record.
 Members who wish to have more detail on a particular discussion can take their own personal notes on the matter, but these notes only constitute as personal member notes; not the notes of the board.